BattletechModders/CustomPilotDecorator/Readme.txt

 	"ShouldHaveTags": [ ] - list of tags pilot should have to display icon "ShouldNotHaveTags": [ "pilot_nomech_crew" ] - list pf tags pilot should not have to display icon }

+very latest build can be got there https://github.com/CMiSSioN/CBDebugEnviroment